106 Marlborough

 Rufus Ellis, Jr., married in April of 1885 to Anna G. Foote.
 They subsequently lived in Brookline.

 James Putnam died in November of 1918.
-After his death, 104 and 106 Marlborough were transferred to a trust established in his will with Marion Putnam’s brother, Frederick P. Cabot, and brother-in-law, Arthur Lyman (husband of Susan Channing Cabot), as trustees.
-Marion Putnam continued to live at 106 Marlborough.
-She also continued to maintain a home in Cotuit.
+After his death, 104 and 106 Marlborough were transferred to a trust established in his will with Marian Putnam’s brother, Frederick Pickering Cabot, and her brother-in-law, Arthur Lyman (husband of Susan Channing Cabot), as trustees.

 Marion Putnam died in July of 1932.
+Louisa Putnam moved soon thereafter to 72 Chestnut.

 106 Marlborough was not listed in the 1933 Blue Book.